Click here to Register for the MGM workshop in April!

 Who this workshop is for

-This course is primarily aimed at benchtop or experimental biologists and budding computational biologists that wish to use IMG resources for (meta)genome exploration, comparative genomics and gene discovery.
+This course is primarily aimed at benchtop or experimental biologists and budding computational biologists that wish to learn how to use the IMG resources for (meta)genome exploration, comparative genomics and gene discovery, as well as for viral ecogenomics.

 Attendees are expected to have some basic understanding of microbiology, biochemistry or molecular biology, and computational biology concepts (e.g., multiple sequence alignment, phylogenetic tree construction).
 More information on these topics can be found in Richardson & Watson (2012) and Sharpton (2014).
 Although this workshop centers on computational topics, no programming knowledge is required; all exercises will be performed using the IMG web user interface.

-If you are primarily interested in fungal or plant and algal genomes, we encourage you to explore JGI’s other dedicated portals, Mycocosm or Phytozome, respectively, and inquire for training opportunities through the Fungal and Plant programs.
-Although IMG integrates a large number of fungal, algal and plant genomes, these are included primarily to support comparative analysis of microbial genomes.
+If you are primarily interested in fungal and algal or plant genomes, we encourage you to explore the JGI’s other dedicated portals, MycoCosm or PhycoCosm or Phytozome, respectively, and inquire for training opportunities through the Fungal & Algal and Plant programs.
+Although IMG/M integrates a large number of fungal, algal and plant genomes, these are included primarily to support comparative analysis of microbial genomes.

 DOE Joint Genome Institute